imjihuan/fuego/docs/rst_src/Install_and_First_Test.rst

 What do do next?
 ==================

-In order to use Fuego in a real Continuus Integration loop, you need to do a few things:
+In order to use Fuego in a real Continous Integration loop, you need to do a few things:

  * Configure Fuego to work with your own board or product
  * Select the set of tests you would like to run on your board